Youth Art Classes & Private Lessons

 Meet Your Instructor: Athena Louscher

-I studied art history and mixed media at Cascadia Community College, graduating in 2010.
+I studied art history, fine art, and mixed media at Cascadia Community College, graduating in 2010.
 I continued on to graduate in 2013 from Cornish College of the Arts with quadruple focus in Drawing, Painting, Sculpture and Printmaking.
 I also have experience in altered books and book making.

 I have several pieces in private collections around the country and a couple of public works projects.